asyncapi/extensions-catalog/extensions/twitter/README.md

 This document defines how to use `twitter` extension in AsyncAPI documents.

 ## Overview
-This extension allows you to place the twitter account in charge of the company/team of the API
+This extension allows you to place the twitter account in charge of the team/company of the API

+## Extension Definition

 ## Twitter Object
 The `twitter` object must contain: